 - Eosinophilic granulomatosis with polyangiitis (EGPA) or the Churg-Strauss syndrome causing inflammation of the vessels in the blood may lead to nasal polyps.

-- Hereditary can also play a part as genetic variations acquainted with the immune system.
+- Hereditary can also play a part in genetic variations acquainted with the immune system.

-The common signs of nasal polyps are inflammation and irritation of the airway passages.
+The common signs are inflammation and irritation of the airway passages.
 After 12 weeks of inflammation, the case is regarded as chronic sinusitis.

-Signs and symptoms associated with the nasal polyps are:
+Signs and symptoms associated with nasal polyps are: